lpryszcz/htseq/doc/features.rst

       .. attribute:: GFF_Reader.metadata

          GFF_Reader skips all lines starting with a single '#' as this marks a comment.
-However, lines starying with '##' contain meta data (at least accoring to the Sanger Institute's version of the GFF standard.)
+However, lines starting with '##' contain meta data (at least according to the Sanger Institute's version of the GFF standard.)
 Such meta data has the format ``##key value``.
 When a metadata line is encountered, it is added to the ``metadata`` dictionary.